 Years of suffering cannot properly be recognized through a film series, or a "soul food" night at a single dining hall.
 Miami needs to be more proactive with planning events to honor Black History Month.

 There are opportunities for various forms of engagement.
-Perhaps an assembly where black students reflect on their experiences at Miami would be eye-opening to those of us who don’t have to deal with the challenges being a minority student brings.
-On the other hand, students might be drawn to something more upbeat, like a performance honoring jazz and hip-hop musicians, and other icons that have
+Perhaps an assembly where black students reflect on their experiences at Miami would be eye-opening to those of us who don't have to deal with the challenges being a minority student brings.
+On the other hand, students might be drawn to something more upbeat, like a performance honoring jazz and hip-hop musicians, and other icons that have influenced our culture.

 In addition to more university programming, students need to take responsibility to educate themselves.
 We need to get out of our comfort zones and try to learn more about the diverse types of people around us.